RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 Using SKLearn and test_size=0.4 the dataset is slit into a training dataset and a test dataset.

 ## Standardization of data
-Data is standardized using SKLearn
+Data is standardized using SKLearn.

 ## Feature selection
 <img src="https://github.com/RasmusAU/RasmusAU-PHBS_MLF_2018/blob/master/data/Feature_importance_RF.png" width="400">